YasoobRaza/JobScout-Indeed-Jobs-Scraper/README.md

    ```
 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to **JobScout**, please follow these guidelines:
+If you have suggestions for improvements or features, please open an issue or submit a pull request.